czhangy/UCLA-CS-Electives/Tech-Breadth/ENGR-111/notes.md

     - The relationship between the expected returns on individual securities and the expected return on a portfolio made up of these securities
     - The relationship between the standard deviations of individual securities, the correlations between these securities, and the standard deviation of a portfolio made up of these securities

-  - The Expected return on a Portfolio
+  - The Expected Return on a Portfolio

     - The expected return on a portfolio is a weighted average of the expected returns on the individual securities